1. Home

 To lower your sodium intake, follow these tips:

-• Eat fewer prepared or ready-to-eat foods, the source of 75% of sodium in the diet.
+• Eat fewer processed foods, the main source of sodium in the diet.
 They include, for example:

 • Read the nutrition facts table on food labels to make smart choices.
 Choose products that have a daily value (DV) of no more than 15% per serving for sodium and, preferably, those with a DV of less than 5%.